Loading...

 How to consume egg omelet, idli without glucose spikes

-Include a source of protein, such as a small portion of grilled chicken or legumes, alongside your meal to help stabilize blood sugar levels.
+Add a source of lean protein such as grilled chicken breast or tofu alongside your meal to help stabilize blood sugar levels.

 healthspan-mbl